CaptainCrowbar/unicorn-lib/unicorn/file.md

 Returns a unique file identifier, intended to identify the file even if it is referred to by different paths.
 It will return zero if the file does not exist or the caller does not have permission to query its properties.
-The only flag recognised is `fs_follow`, which causes the function to return the ID of the linked file instead of that of the symlink; it has no effect if the file named is not a symlink.
+The only flag recognised is `File::follow`, which causes the function to return the ID of the linked file instead of that of the symlink; it has no effect if the file named is not a symlink.

 This is based on the device and inode numbers on Unix, or the file index on Windows.
 Completely reliable file identification cannot be guaranteed in the